SumanthRH/learnings/ray/ray_in_practice.md

 You might say that there are similar functionalities in different libraries like PySpark, but Ray's model is general and thus you can use a similar predictor class + map batches call for various types of data - dataframes, images, text, etc.

 # Ray Train
+Ray Train is a library for distributed ML model training powered by Ray.

 # Ray Tune